 Circleville Weapons Charges Attorney

 Ohio is an “open carry” state.
 This means that you may openly carry a firearm in public without obtaining a permit or license.
 Ohio law prohibits exercising this right in certain places (e.g. vehicles, anywhere alcohol is served) and restricts certain classes of people from possessing firearms at all (e.g fugitives, certain felons, chronic alcoholics).
 Ohio is also a “shall issue” state.
 This means that the issuing authority (county sheriff) must issue a permit to carry a concealed firearm provided the applicant meets the criteria set out by law.
 There are likewise a number of laws that impact how, when, and where you exercise this right.
 Any holder of a concealed carry permit is expected to know and comply with these laws at all times.
 Despite the required classes and training necessary to obtain the concealed carry permit, people often run afoul of what the law permits – particularly out of state permit holders traveling through Ohio.
+When individuals are found infringing on these restrictions, they are often indicted on weapons charges.
+If you’ve been charged with firearms violations in Central Ohio, a Circleville weapons offense attorney can ensure that you receive a fair trial with the best defense possible.

-Types of firearm offenses in Ohio
+Types of Firearm Offenses in Ohio

+While responsible gun owners typically don’t need to worry about weapons charges, accidents can happen.
 Common firearm and weapons offenses in Ohio include:

 - Carrying concealed weapons